MicrosoftDocs/power-platform/power-platform/guidance/coe/governance-components.md

 1. Deletes the flows and apps that were approved for deletion more than three weeks ago (configurable).

-**Customize**: By default, this flow will not delete the apps and flows.
+**Customize**: By default, this flow won't delete the apps and flows.
 This is to ensure you explicitly are ready for that to occur.
 To begin deletion of flows and apps, update the [*Auto Delete On Archive* environment variable](setup-governance-components.md#all-environment-variables) to **Yes**.

 #### Admin \| Setup - Ignored Archival Requests